FAQs

 Isn’t ‘project management’ [in publishing] just someone with a phone and a computer?
 We can do that in-house anyway.

 Yes – that’s how it’s usually done.
 The typesetting still goes ‘out’, usually to India or Hong Kong, where they will do what they are told, no less and no more.
 In this case the project management route offers no difference in quality – actually it can add one more tier of management and ‘Chinese whispers’-type distortion/constriction of communication.
 In our case, where we typeset in-house, we have unrivalled control over quality and schedule.
-Computers are a brilliant tool for checking quality– what a waste not to use them properly!
 Communication with us is direct and precise.
-Multiskilling and excellent communication allows us to work accurately, generate creative input, and add value that is impossible otherwise.
+Multiskilling and excellent communication allows us to work accurately, generate creative input, and add value that is otherwise impossible.
+If you trust us to work with authors direct, rather than micromanaging by email you spend your time managing outcomes of problems we have already sorted out.
 Isn’t that a better way to work?

 Don’t you end up taking control away from us?

 No. We never do this, because you know your business, we don’t.
 We’re confident we can help, but we also provide enough checking stages to make sure you are happy with our work.
+It helps if you trust us – of course.
+We also understand we have to earn that trust.
 We believe in the virtues of good service for the same reason that we stay on budget and meet deadlines: if you like us and the things we do, you will use us again.

 How many people work at The Running Head?

-Currently four.
+Currently two.
 We also have a wide range of experienced and skilled freelancers to whom we send out work (or who come in).
 Sometimes we have people in-house doing work experience.

-We all have at least first degrees and usually experience in working in book publishing companies.
-I (David) have a degree in English from Oxford, a management diploma, eight years working in-house in publishing production at Reader’s Digest and Pluto Press, 11 years freelancing in editorial and production, now 13 years MD of The Running Head.
+We have jointly many years’ experience in working in book publishing companies.
+I (David) have a degree in English from Oxford, a management diploma, eight years working in-house in publishing production at Reader’s Digest and Pluto Press, 11 years freelancing in editorial and production, now 19 years MD of The Running Head.

 I am an undergraduate/postgraduate interested in working in publishing.
 Do you offer work experience placements?